I am 50 today! Have a Lady Astronaut story as a party favor!

 And the US thought it was a good idea to establish a military base here, where a sneeze could shoot you into the sky?
 Sure, the general had never outright said that, but she could read between the lines.

 Ahead of her, Mo steadied the line for the descent into a crater that led below the moon’s surface.
 Hopefully, they could work their way into the cave system from there.
-Lindquist had already gone down.
+Lindholm had already gone down.

 “Careful when you hit bottom.”
-As Lindquist’s voice buzzed over the common channel, it sounded like he was standing next to her.
+As Lindholm’s voice buzzed over the common channel, it sounded like he was standing next to her.
 “The dust layer is thicker down here, but it clears out in a bit.”

 Mo shifted to the side to make room for her to take hold of the line.
 “Good to know.
 Don’t go too far, Doc.”